seavine113/MSIT5910-Intune-Autopilot-Capstone/documentation/requirements/Endpoint-Security-Policies.md

 # Endpoint Security and Account Policies

-The Microsoft Intune and Windows Autopilot pilot includes endpoint security and account-management policies intended to provide a consistent security baseline for provisioned Windows devices.
+The Microsoft Intune and Windows Autopilot pilot will include planned endpoint security and account-management policies intended to provide a consistent security baseline for provisioned Windows devices.

 ## BitLocker